 strict mode.
 If you use statement-based logging execute statements without error that may fail on the slave and replication will stop.
 To deal with this, stop all new statements on the master and wait until the slaves catch up.
 Then upgrade the until all slaves have processed all binary logs produced up to the point of this change.
 Then upgrade the slaves.

 After the slaves have been upgraded, shut down the master, upgrade it to the same 5.7.x release as the slaves, and restart it.
 If you had temporarily changed the master to row-based logging, change it back to statement-based logging.
 The 5.7 master is able to read the old binary logs written prior to the upgrade and to send them to the 5.7 slaves.
 The slaves recognize the old format and handle it properly.
 Binary logs created by the master subsequent to the upgrade are in 5.7 format.
 These too are recognized by the 5.7 slaves.

 In other words, when upgrading to MySQL 5.7, the slaves must be MySQL 5.7 before you can upgrade the master to 5.7.
 Note that downgrading from 5.7 to older versions does not work so simply: You must ensure that any 5.7 binary log or relay log has been fully processed, so that you can remove it before proceeding with the downgrade.

 Some upgrades may require that you drop and re-create database objects when you move from one MySQL series to the next.
 For example, collation changes might require that table indexes be rebuilt.
-Such operations, if necessary, are detailed at Changes Affecting Upgrades to MySQL 5.7.
+Such operations, if necessary, are detailed at Changes in MySQL 5.7.
 It is safest to perform these operations separately on the slaves and the master, and to disable replication of these operations from the master to the slave.
 To achieve this, use the following procedure:

 Stop all the slaves and upgrade them.
 Restart them with the